Skip to content

 My spatial idiocy

 Nothing spatial is intuitive for me.
-Up or down, above or below are clear.
+Up or down and above or below are clear.
 But when I encounter left or right, clockwise or counter-clockwise, east or west — I have to put intense effort into matching the word with a direction.

 I dealt with this spatial idiocy for many years by flapping my hand, using the kinetic energy to help my brain connect the direction with the word.
-When driving and someone would say “Turn left!”
-I would flap my left hand for a second or two until my brain got the hint.
-Or, to be more accurate: I’d flap what I thought was my left hand, and hopefully if I’d gotten it wrong someone in the car would correct me before I’d actually made the wrong turn.
-Which didn’t always happen.
+When I’m driving and one of my passengers says “Turn left!”
+I flap what I think is my left hand for a second or two until my brain gets the hint.
+And if Id gotten it wrong, someone in the car hopefully corrects me (“No, the other left!”) before I actually made the wrong turn.

-Or I’d be talking with someone and I’d say,”So when you get to the plaza, you’ll need to look to your [pause while I flap my right hand] right…”
+Or Id be talking with someone and I’d say, “So when you get to the plaza, youll need to look to your [pause while I flap my right hand] right, then…”, while ignoring the perplexed look this sometimes would get.

-My flap-dependent way of discerning left from right could sometimes be embarrassing.
-Such as when running a meeting during a web development project and multiple times having to say “in the upper right” or “in the left nav,” flapping for a live audience!
+My flap-dependent way of matching the words “left” and “right” with the proper direction could sometimes be embarrassing.
+Such as when running a meeting during a web development project and multiple times having to say “in the upper right” or “in the left nav…”, flapping for a live audience!
+[Thank goodness for online meetings, right?
+Especially when I can claim my camera is broken.]

-Finally, after flapping for most of my life, I’d had enough!
+Finally, after flapping for most of my life, Id had enough!
 In the early 2000s I marched myself into a tattoo parlor and had a beautiful, extra-scripty “L” tattooed on my left palm.
-I had to contact several tattoo artists before finding one who would do the job, as palm tattoos are especially tough to do with good results.
-I’d asked for it to be in the center of my palm, but the inker said we needed to compromise.
+I had to contact several tattoo artists before finding one who would do the job, as apparently palm tattoos are especially tough to do with good results.
+Id asked for it to be in the center of my palm, but the inker said we needed to compromise.

-It took a while to kick the flap-habit, but now when I am faced with the words left or right, or if I know the direction I want but need a word for it, I hold up a palm and look for the L (or the absence of it).
-Not only do I no longer need to flap, I now have a guarantee of getting the correct answer every time!
+It took a while for me to kick the flap-habit, but now when I am faced with the words left or right, or if I know the direction I want but need a word for it, I hold up a palm and look for the L (or the absence of it).
+Not only do I no longer need to flap, I now have a guarantee of getting the correct answer [almost] every time!
+(Well, I still move my hand, but it’s nowhere near as silly-looking as the flapping was.)

 It’s also about time, and…

-But my spatial idiocy doesn’t just apply to direction in space.
-This direction/spatial confusion extends to anything that requires going in a specific direction.
-Including calendars, clocks, math, and more.
+But my spatial idiocy doesn’t just apply to direction in space and matching words to the directions.
+This spatial/direction confusion extends to anything that requires going in a specific direction.
+Including calendars, screws, water faucets, clocks, math, and probably more that I can’t think of at the moment.

-In general I’m okay with time: I can read a clock just fine, thank you very much.
-But calculations with dates and times don’t have to get too complex to throw me.
-“What time will it be nine hours from now in this other time zone,” is something that I’ll need to figure out in writing, possibly with diagrams.
+In general Im okay with time: I can tell time just fine, thank you very much.
+But calculations with dates and times dont have to get too complex to throw me.
+“What time will it be in 45 minutes,” is tough enough, but if you start to throw in multiple time zones then this becomes something that I’ll need to figure out in writing, possibly with diagrams.

-Here’s another case: I am a knitter.
-Every knitter has patterns and diagrams on how to do stitches, but even about ten years into this, I still must frequently consult my notes on when the yarn should be in the front or back, which direction to wrap yarn around the needles, and how to tell if a stitch is backward.
-On the left needle, the rightmost leg of the stitch should be to the front.
-Easy, right?*
+Heres another case: I am a knitter.
+Even about ten years into this, I still must frequently consult my notes on when the yarn should be in the front or back, which direction to wrap yarn around the needles, and how to tell if a stitch is backward: On the left needle, the rightmost leg of the stitch should be to the front.
+Easy, right?

-But perhaps the most impactful example of my directional issue being a problem is math.
-Adding, subtracting, and multiplying are fine, but once I get to division I can’t seem to intuit which number is going into what.
-To say I have math anxiety is an understatement, especially when I must grab a calculator during a meeting for what everyone else in the room would consider a simple problem.
+One of the most impactful examples of my directional issue (aside from occasional wrong turns when Im driving) is math.
+Adding, subtracting, and multiplying are fine.
+But once I get to even a very simple division problem, I cant seem to intuit which number is going into what.
+To say I have math anxiety is an understatement, especially when I must grab a calculator during a meeting for what everyone else in the room seems to consider a simple problem.

 Is that E or L backwards?
+No idea.
 Let me put it into a word… Okay, I see which way it goes now.

-This is why I find it extremely annoying when someone says: “It’s easy to know your right from your left: Just use your index finger and thumb to make an L, and that one is your left!”
-Oh yeah?
-Well, I can make a pretty convincing L with either hand, because out of the context of a word, I don’t intuit which one is backwards!
+This is why it really doesn’t help at all when someone [inevitably] says: “Its easy to know your right from your left: Just use your index finger and thumb to make an L, and that one is your left!”
+Yeah?
+Well, I can make a pretty convincing L with either hand, and because it’s out of the context of a word, I don’t automatically intuit which one is backward.

 So what’s it all about?